-- Future GLP-1 RA studies should consider evaluating kidney outcomes as the primary outcome, as prior studies have only examined kidney outcomes as secondary or in exploratory analysis. - Future evidence should confirm clinical evidence of cardiovascular outcome and kidney benefit of GLP-1 RA among patients with T2D in an exclusively CKD population, as prior studies have examined only CKD subgroups enrolled in the main trials. - Future studies should focus on long-term (>5 years) safety and efficacy of using GLP-1 RA among patients with T2D and CKD.
-We need continued longer safety follow-up data and postmarketing surveillance. - Future studies should confirm the safety and clinical benefit of GLP-1 RA for patients with T2D with severe CKD, including those who are on dialysis, for whom there are limited data, and provide more data on CKD G4. - Future studies should confirm the safety and clinical benefit of GLP-1 RA for patients with T2D and kidney transplant.
+- Future GLP-1 RA studies should consider evaluating kidney outcomes as the primary outcome. - Future evidence should confirm clinical evidence of cardiovascular outcome and kidney benefit of GLP-1 RA among patients with T2D in a population selected for CKD, as prior studies have examined only CKD subgroups enrolled in the main trials. - Future studies should focus on long-term (>5 years) safety and efficacy of using GLP-1 RA among patients with T2D and CKD.
+We need continued longer safety follow-up data and post-marketing surveillance including real-world evidence studies. - Future studies should confirm the safety and clinical benefit of GLP-1 RA for patients with T2D with severe CKD, including those who are on dialysis, for whom there are limited data, and provide more data on CKD G4. - Future studies should confirm the safety and clinical benefit of GLP-1 RA for patients with T2D and kidney transplant. - Future studies should examine what biomarkers are appropriate to follow to assess the clinical benefit of GLP-1 RA (i.e., HbA1c, body weight, blood pressure, albuminuria, etc.). - Although the REWIND trial provided encouraging results about the cardiovascular outcome benefit of GLP-1 RA among patients with T2D and CKD without established CVD (i.e., exclusively primary prevention population), more

-- Future studies should examine what biomarkers are appropriate to follow to assess the clinical benefit of GLP-1 RA (i.e., HbA1c, body weight, blood pressure, albuminuria, etc.). - Although the REWIND trial provided encouraging results about the cardiovascular outcome benefit of GLP-1 RA among patients with T2D and CKD without established CVD (i.e., exclusively primary prevention population), more population or trial data would be useful to confirm their role, as most studies have focused on secondary prevention. - Future studies should focus on cardioprotective and renoprotective benefits of GLP-1 RA, as well as their safety, for use in patients with T1D. - Future studies should examine whether there are safety and efficacy issues of GLP-1 RA among individuals with a history of T2D and CKD who now have controlled HbA1c <6.5%.
-For example, among CKD patients at high risk for ASCVD, is there a benefit to using GLP-1 RA among individuals who are currently euglycemic? - Future studies should report on the cost-effectiveness of this strategy that prioritizes adding a GLP-1 RA as a secondline pharmacologic agent, after metformin and an SGLT2i, among patients with T2D and CKD rather than other antiglycemic medications, while factoring in cardiovascular and kidney benefits against the cost of medications and the potential for adverse effects. - Future studies should further investigate whether the cardiovascular and kidney benefits are increased when GLP-1 RA are combined with SGLT2i treatment. - Future work should address how to better implement these treatment algorithms in clinical practice and how to improve availability and uptake in low-resource settings.
+- population or trial data would be useful to confirm their role, as most studies have focused on secondary prevention. - Future studies should focus on kidney and heart protective benefits of GLP-1 RA, as well as their safety, for use in patients with T1D. - Future studies should examine whether there are safety and efficacy issues of GLP-1 RA among individuals with a history of T2D and CKD who now have controlled HbA1c <6.5%.
+For example, among CKD patients at high risk for ASCVD, is there a benefit to using GLP-1 RA among individuals who currently have good glycemic control? - Future studies are needed on the efficacy and safety of the newly FDA-approved tirzepatide in patients with diabetes and CKD.
+The dual agonists, glucose-dependent insulinotropic peptide-glucagon-like peptide 1 (GIP/GLP-1), are emerging as an additional therapeutic option, but currently, data are limited in this population. - Future studies should report on the cost-effectiveness of this strategy that prioritizes adding a GLP-1 RA as a secondline pharmacologic agent, after metformin and an SGLT2i, among patients with T2D and CKD, rather than other antiglycemic medications, while factoring in cardiovascular and kidney benefits against the cost of medications and the potential for adverse effects. - Future studies should further investigate whether the cardiovascular and kidney benefits are increased when GLP-1 RA are combined with SGLT2i treatment. - Future work should address how to better implement these treatment algorithms in clinical practice and how to improve availability and uptake in low-resource settings.